ETEFS/FolderCrypt/README.md

 # Product Benefits
 ## Easy to use
 The API set of FolderCrypt is comprised of several functions programming in “C” language exported by a DLL library.
 By using these functions, it’s very easy to build a basic transparent file encryption system.
 These API functions can also be called from other programming language, like “C#” and “VB”.
+## Cut down the development cycle
+Developing a driver is difficult.
+Developing a file system driver is even more difficult.
+If you want to create an engine from scratch, this may take a long development cycle and cause the loss of marketing.

 # Main UI
 <img src="https://etefs.com/foldercrypt.png">